 Below you could see the difference between conventional and non-conventional sources of energy.

-Conventional Sources of Energy
+What are Conventional Sources of Energy?

 These sources of energy are also known as non-renewable sources of energy and are available in limited quantity apart from hydro-electric power.
 Further it can be classified under commercial and non-commercial energy.

 The coal, electricity and petroleum are known as commercial energy since the consumer needs to pay its price to buy them.

 Coal is the most important source of energy.
 There are more than 148790 Coal deposits in India.
 In between 2005-2006, the annual production went up to 343 million tons.
 India is the fourth largest coal-producing country and the deposits are mostly found in Bihar, Orissa, Madhya Pradesh and Bengal.